jakob-bjorner/star/README.md

 # Reasoning project for Deep Reinforcement Learning
-Team with Atharva, Lorand, and Milad
+Team with Atharva, Lorand, and Milad and Yixiong Hao, Ayush

 Project Goal: to investigate the potential improvement in down stream general reasoning ability given modifications to Quiet-STaR esk training.
 We are tackling some problem settings which we expect to be very easy to initially improve over the naive performance, one such setting is multilingual MMLU, for which the performance degrades substantially, when asking MMLU questions in a different langauge.